umr4nlp/umr-guidelines/guildeines.md

 ##  Part 1.
 Introduction

-The **Uniform Meaning Representation** (UMR) project aims to design a meaning representation that facilitates the interpretation of a text by the computer.
+The **Uniform Meaning Representation** (UMR) project aims to design a meaning representation that facilitates the computational interpretation of a text.
 UMR combines a *sentence-level* representation that is adapted from **Abstract Meaning Representation** (AMR), which focuses on *predicte-argument structures*, *word senses*, *named entities*, *multi-word expressions*, *aspect*, and *quantification*, and a document-level representation that focuses on *coreference*, *temporal* and *modal* relations.

 ## Part 2.
 Sentence-Level Representation